Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Paying off your mortgage before you hit retirement is one of the smartest things you can do to keep your living expenses low after you stop working.

-It also has the added benefit of increasing your happiness, according to research.
+It has the added benefit of increasing your happiness, according to research.
 That’s according to certified financial planner Wes Moss, who interviewed more than 1,350 retirees across 46 states to see what created happiness in retirement.

 “One of the main recurring themes was that the happiest and most successful retirees had either eliminated or dramatically reduced their mortgage payment before pressing the retirement button,” Moss says.